IFI funded projects

-This multi-year investment, which started in 2017 and ends in 2019, supports a forest-based community business to create long-term employment opportunities and increase revenues in the community.
-Phase one of the project supported a detailed analysis of manufacturing options, which later led to the purchase of a sawmill.
-Phase two will create standard operating procedures, training and management succession planning for the mill.
+This multi-year investment, which started in 2017 and ended in 2019, supported a forest-based community business to create long-term employment opportunities and increase revenues.
+Phase 1 of the project supported a detailed analysis of manufacturing options, which later led to the purchase of a sawmill.
+Phase 2 created standard operating procedures, training and management succession planning for the mill.

 Read more about our investment in the Tobique First Nation’s sawmill training and transition initiative.

 Location: Prince George, British Columbia